ansible-collections/ansible-consul/README.md

 ### `consul_install_remotely`

 - Whether to download the files for installation directly on the remote hosts
-- This is the only option on Windows as WinRM is somewhat limited in this scope.
+- This is the only option on Windows as WinRM is somewhat limited in this scope
 - Default value: *false*

 ### `consul_node_role`